 Greenbelt Alliance is excited to announce that the Santa Clara City Council has approved the Agrihood project!
-This innovative proposal, which we endorsed in June of 2018, provides 361 new homes—half of which will be affordable—as well as community spaces and a teaching farm on a 5.8-acre infill site in the center of the city.
+This innovative project provides 361 new homes—half of which will be affordable—as well as community spaces and a teaching farm on a 5.8-acre infill site in the center of the city.

 The Agrihood will include a mix of townhomes, senior housing, and multifamily apartments, with 163 homes reserved for low-income residents, as well as homes reserved for seniors and veterans.
 This range of affordability helps ensure the Agrihood will be a benefit to all Santa Clara residents, and serve as a microcosm of the dynamic diversity of the Bay Area as a whole.
 The project is expected to receive funds from Measure A, the $1 billion affordable housing bond voters across Santa Clara County approved in 2016.